mwien/CliquePicking/README.md

 </p>

-## Compute number of Markov equivalent DAGs
+## Compute the size of a Markov Equivalence Class

 1. Load a graph G (usually this should be a CPDAG).
 The parameter true is used because the graph is undirected, remove this for partially directed graphs.
     ```julia